-Growing up in an artistic family, Chaunte Stadler has always had a keen interest in drawing and graphic design.
-Now studying the Bachelor of Creative Media, Chaunte is developing her technical skills and getting experience that will set her up for a career.
+Growing up in an artistic family, Chaunté Stadler always had a keen interest in drawing and graphic design.
+Now studying the Bachelor of Creative Media, Chaunté is honing her technical skills and getting experience that will set her up for a career.

-Born and raised in South Africa, Chaunte majored in art at her high school, Midstream College.
+Born and raised in South Africa, Chaunté majored in art at her high school, Midstream College.
 While there, she had the opportunity to spend a few days shadowing staff at award-winning animation company Masters & Savant.
-This reinforced Chuante's belief that a career in digital media was for her.
+This experience cemented her belief that a career in digital media was the right choice for her.

-Chaunte says the creative media lecturers are always there to give her advice whenever she gets stuck or needs direction.
+Chaunté says the creative media lecturers are always there to give her advice and support whenever her creative juices run low or needs direction.
 She has also formed a tight bond with many of her classmates.

 “I have met a lot of good people and made great friends at UCOL, and all of the staff are very supportive.
 It’s like a family away from family.”

 One of Chaunté’s favourite projects was a projection mapping installation that celebrated Matariki.
 For this, staff and ākonga worked together to create images that were projected onto UCOL buildings.
 Chaunté’s contribution was an animated introduction using photos she took of stars.